ptpaterson/fauna-geohash/README.md

-# Typescript Package Starter

-A starter template using:

-- Typescript
-- ESLint with Prettier
-- Jest for tests and coverage
+# A geohash implementation for Fauna FQL